peacefulcenter/peacefulcenter.github.io/pages/donate.md

   </ul>
   <p><strong>You can sponsor a project partially or entirely.
 You can also donate to any specific volunteer area above.</strong></p>
 </section>

-_Peaceful Mind 501C3 is a 501(c)(3) tax-exempt organization.
-Your donation is tax deductible as applicable to your filing requirements._

 <details>
   <summary><strong>Remind me what I can donate to?</strong></summary>